Heat Pump vs Furnace: Pros and Cons

 Heat Pump vs Furnace: Health & Safety Concerns

-The electric heat pump definitely wins this round, given that no combustion takes place inside your home. other than the refrigerant, no fumes can escape from a heat pump.
+The electric heat pump definitely wins this round, given that no combustion takes place inside your home.
+Other than the refrigerant, no fumes can escape from a heat pump.
 They are also environmentally-friendly.

 Heat Pump vs Furnace: Costs